Are you an aspiring screenwriter looking to enhance your scriptwriting skills?

-Geoffrey is also the founder of WeFixYourScript, a fantastic service where he provides his clients with great feedback to better their screenplays.
+As the founder of WeFixYourScript, Geoffrey also empowers fellow writers to elevate their screenplays through invaluable feedback and guidance.
 In between writing his own screenplays and saving someone else’s, he sat down to talk to us about everything from routines to films.

-Geoffrey, there is a lot of information about you on the web, but nothing about the man behind the scripts.
-What do you do on off-days?
+1. Geoffrey, there is a lot of information about you on the web, but nothing about the man behind the scripts.
+What do you do on off days?

 I’m a family man first and foremost so it’s mostly finding ways to spend quality time with my wife and son.
 I am a cinephile as well so I will make whatever excuse I can to sit down and enjoy a good tv show or feature.
 I am totally guilty of binging great television and then telling myself it was purely for research purposes.
 Aside from that I work out pretty heavily and will indulge myself with a video game or two.
 However, that is getting rather difficult as I put in 60-80-hour work weeks with regularity.

-Do you have any daily routine that you follow?
+2. Do you have any daily routines that you follow?

 I’ll get up late into the day around 10ish.
 I didn’t use to be this way.
 I was an early bird for most of my life.
 But once I discovered that I was far more productive and creative with my writing at night then it became very common for me to stay up until 2-3 in the morning writing.
 Now sleeping in late is how my body has adapted.
 I can’t say it bothers me too much, but my days do tend to fly by now.
 I find myself trying to truly savor sacred moments as I fear they fade so quickly.